 |Model||Wired/Wireless||Volume Limiter Cap|

-And finally, unlike some of the other models on this list, there’s nothing about the BT2200’s design that screams ‘for kids’ so you don’t have to worry about your kids suddenly finding them too immature or uncool.
+Finally, unlike some of the other models on this list, there’s nothing about the BT2200’s design that screams ‘for kids’, so you don’t have to worry about your kids suddenly finding them too immature or uncool.

 - Very expensive

-And seeing as Puro Sound Labs really are the best player in this market, we had to include another one of their models.
-The Junior Jams are yet another pair of comfortable headphones with excellent volume control and sound quality beyond what’s normally found in kids’ headphones.
+Seeing as Puro Sound Labs is the best player in this market, we had to include another one of their models.
+The Junior Jams are yet another pair of comfortable headphones with excellent volume control and sound quality, way beyond what’s normally found in kids’ headphones.

 The build isn’t quite on par with the BT2200, mainly because the Junior Jams use a lot more plastic.
-And while this does pose some durability questions, rest assured that the folk at Puro know what they’re doing.
-They know how to design a kid-friendly headphone and making sure it can take a beating is certainly a requirement.
+While this does pose some durability questions, rest assured that the folk at Puro know what they’re doing.
+They know how to design kid-friendly headphones, and making sure they can take a beating is certainly a requirement.

 After all, while it may be a global giant today that deals in everything from video games and films to cameras and consoles, Sony first started as an electronics shop that built Japan’s first tape recorder.
 It’s a safe bet to say that anyone who’s been in this business since 1946 knows their stuff.